dotnet/llilc/Documentation/llilc-jit-eh.md

 outlined by the front-end (and support for this outlining has been [added to clang](http://reviews.llvm.org/rL226760)).
 Similar outlining will need to be performed by LLILC.
-With this approach, the invocation of the outlined filter can conceptually be modeled as part of the execution of the beginfinally/beginfault intrinsic that [LLILC will insert](#finally-handlers) at the start of each finally/fault handler.
+With this approach, the invocation of the outlined filter is modeled as an effect of the `invoke` target (the invoke target must call an external function to raise an exception, which therefore must be conservatively modeled as possibly calling the filter function).

 ## Translation from MSIL to LLVM IR in Reader